kaiiiz/Spotify2KKBOX/README.md

 1. Get spotify playlist with its API
 2. Search keyword in KKBOX API
 3. **(TRICKY WORK)** Use crawler to search kbl's track id in track url (because kbl's track id isn't same as API's track id)
-4. Package all information to kbl file
+4. Package all informations to kbl file

 ## How to run in local?

-Since I use the free heroku plan, the performance of the transform progress may be extremely slow.
+Since I use the free heroku plan, the transform progress may be extremely slow.
 I suggest to clone the project and run it locally if you expect the greater performance.

 ### Install